Robert Lewandowski

-A full international for Poland since 2008, Lewandowski has earned 163 caps, and was a member of their team at the UEFA European Championship in 2012, 2016, 2020, and 2024, and the FIFA World Cup in 2018 and 2022.
+A full international for Poland since 2008, Lewandowski has earned 167 caps, and was a member of their team at the UEFA European Championship in 2012, 2016, 2020, and 2024, and the FIFA World Cup in 2018 and 2022.
 Having captained the national team since 2014, he briefly retired in 2025, before returning and being reinstated as captain later the same year.
-With 88 international goals, Lewandowski is the all-time top scorer for Poland.
-Lewandowski has been named the Polish Footballer of the Year a record twelve times and the Polish Sports Personality of the Year three times.
+With 89 international goals, he is the all-time top scorer for Poland.
+Lewandowski has been named the Polish Footballer of the Year a record thirteen times and the Polish Sports Personality of the Year three times.

 Lewandowski won the Best FIFA Men's Player Award in 2020 and 2021.
 Further awards include the UEFA Men's Player of the Year Award in 2020, the IFFHS World's Best Player in 2020 and 2021, the European Golden Shoe for the 2020–21 and 2021–22 seasons, and the Gerd Müller Trophy in 2021 and 2022.
 He was runner-up for the Ballon d'Or in 2021.
-He is one of the most successful players in Bundesliga and Bayern history, being named the VDV Bundesliga Player of the Season a record five times and winning the Bundesliga Top Scorer Award in a joint-record seven seasons, among other records.
+He is one of the most successful players in Bundesliga and Bayern history, being named the VDV Player of the Season (Silver Boot) a record five times and winning the Bundesliga Top Scorer Award in a joint-record seven seasons, among other records.